DanielBMarkham/Info-Ops/manuscript/chapter19.md

 And it varies.
 For one story, maybe you need to work through some levels, add some details in.
 For another story, you jump right to writing the test in the code.
 It varies.
 It's supposed to vary.

-TDA means constantly walking through behaviors, supplementals, and domain items at any one level to see whether is agreement that enough detail has been provided to make a test at one of the lower levels.
+TDA means constantly walking through behaviors, supplementals, and domain items at any one level to see whether there is agreement that enough detail has been provided to make a test at one of the lower levels.
 (Not necessarily the next one down.)
 Analysis only exists to create and modify target systems using tests that everybody agrees to, and so analysis is constantly driving towards defining those tests in good-enough detail.
 As you learn more from making tests pass, you learn more about tests you'd like to have pass.
 Analysis Drives Tests.
 Tests Drive Analysis.

 It's the circle of life.